0x77dev/intercom/README.md

 # Intercom

-Intercom assistant, built for integrate your old-school intercom with Particle Cloud and Home Assistant
+Intercom assistant, built for integrating your old-school intercom with Particle Cloud and Home Assistant

 ## Flow